chen0040/mxnet-audio/README.md

  resnet DCnn architecture to classifier audios based on its associated labels.
 * The classifier [Cifar10AudioClassifier](mxnet_audio/library/cifar10.py) converts audio into mel-spectrogram and uses the cifar-10
 DCnn architecture to classifier audios based on its associated labels.
-* The classifier [ResNet50AudioClassifier](mxnet_audio/library/resnet50.py) converts audio into mel-spectrogram and uses the resnet-50
-DCnn architecture to classifier audios based on its associated labels.

 The classifiers differ from those used in image classification in that:
-* they use ELU instead RELU.
+* they use softrelu instead relu.
 * they have elongated max pooling shape (as the mel-spectrogram is elongated "image")
 * Dropout being added